-Hole From (m) to (m) Interval (m) Au g/t NB-94-1A 285.37 305.58 19.71 4.61 initially found on surface and later explored with drilling.
+Hole From (m) to (m) Interval (m) Au g/t NB-94-1A 285.37 305.58 19.71 4.61

+In the northern part of the property there is widespread VMS style mineralization.
+As with the gold targets it was initially found on surface and later explored with drilling.
 Subsequent drill holes under these showings seem to show relatively good continuity, even of the narrow lenses.
 The horizons are Pb-Zn rich, with minor Cu, very high silver content and locally appreciable gold.
 Examples include: